Herbrax/Kaggle_MNIST_Sign/README.md

-# Kaggle Competition 2 - Pierre-Antoine Bernard & Simo Hakim - 20096040
+# Kaggle Competition 2 - Pierre-Antoine Bernard & Simo Hakim - 20096040 - Course IFT3395/6390A - Université de Montréal

 ## Overview
 This set of Jupyter notebooks, "CNN-XGBOOST.ipynb" and "RandomForest.ipynb", is designed for the Kaggle competition 2 of the class IFT3395/6390A.
 These notebooks utilize Convolutional Neural Networks (CNN), XGBoost, and a custom Random Forest Classifier.